cocolocomoco21/InterviewPrep/Chapter2_Algorithms/Sorting-BubbleSort.md

 # Bubble Sort
 ## Overview

-"Bubble" smaller items to the front by slowly swapping them incrementally on each pass of the sort.
+Bubble sort works by "bubble"-ing smaller items to the front by slowly swapping them incrementally on each pass of the sort.

 ## Typical Use-Case